Doctor of Philosophy in Natural Sciences: Chemistry

 Admission Requirements

 Normally, only applications to full-time academic status will be considered.
 To qualify for full admission (Note: full admission is unrelated to full-time academic status), applicants are expected to have the equivalent of an American Chemical Society-approved bachelor's degree in chemistry, which includes coursework in general chemistry, analytical chemistry, one year of organic chemistry, inorganic chemistry and one year of physical chemistry requiring calculus and physics as prerequisites.
-(For example, see UMKC's B.S. program in the Chemistry section in this catalog.)
-Applicants will be admitted as provisional students with a limited number of undergraduate deficiencies.
-They will be notified, at the time admission is offered, of any requirements to be met for reclassification as fully admitted.
+Except for general chemistry, courses in the aforementioned topics should consist of work at the junior and senior level.
+For example, see UMKC's B.S.
+Chemistry program in this catalog.
+Applicants may be admitted as provisional students with a limited number of undergraduate deficiencies.
 Undergraduate courses included in these requirements must be completed with grades of "C" or higher.

 Applicants should take particular note of the physical chemistry requirement.